bashrc2/LKMPG/5.13.8/LKMPG-5.13.8.md

     atomic_set(&already_open, 0); /* We're now ready for our next caller */

     /* Decrement the usage count, or else once you opened the file, you will
-     * never get get rid of the module.
+     * never get rid of the module.
      */
     module_put(THIS_MODULE);